fcco/sky_imager_api/README.rst

 Camera Handler
 =======================

-Camera handling package to acquire images and archive images and to set camera settings via HTTP-commands for Vivotek Fisheye network cameras
+Camera handling package to acquire images and archive images and to set camera settings via HTTP-commands for Vivotek and Mobotix (beta) Fisheye network cameras

 The camera module src/camera.py contains all necessary modules for downloading images, regulate exposure levels, gains, etc., drawing text into images.